rm511130/Tanzu-Workshop-TKGI/README.md

 **Let's recap:**
 - You were able to target a Harbor registry.
 - You uploaded container images and downloaded a container image.
-- You scanned comtainer images and saw that Harbor did not allow you to download images with `high` or `critical` vulnerabilities.
+- You scanned container images and saw that Harbor did not allow you to download images with `high` or `critical` vulnerabilities.

 Congratulations, you have completed LAB-6.